sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 {{< /language-toggle >}}

+To delete the definition for a check named `check-cpu`:

+{{< code shell >}}
+sensuctl check delete check-cpu
+{{< /code >}}

-In addition to the standard operations, commands may support subcommands or flags that allow you to take special action based on the resource type.
+In addition to the delete, info, and list operations, many commands support flags and subcommands that allow you to take special action based on the resource type.
-The sections below describe these resource-specific operations.
+The sections below describe some of the resource-specific operations.

-For a list of subcommands specific to a resource, run `sensuctl TYPE --help`.
+Run `sensuctl <TYPE> -h` to retrieve a complete list of the supported flags and subcommands for a specific resource command.
+You can also configure [shell completion for sensuctl][46] to view available variables for sensuctl commands.

 #### Handle large datasets